 Bridging is an effective technique to state your point of view.
 Many times reporters will try to get your opinion on something that doesn’t help you.
 Your goal is to get your point across.
 You could say, “That reminds me of …” and then state your point or tell your story.
 If you watch media interviews, you’ll see this is done all the time!
 Now you know the trick.

 Scott Young ScottHYoung.com

-~ Scott is a writer, programmer, traveler and avid reader of interesting things.
+~ Scott is a writer, programmer, traveller and avid reader of interesting things.